 I’ll leave you (airlines) with this controversial thought: loyalty isn’t about getting customers to fly with you anymore.
 It isn’t.

 People need to fly today.
-The bulk of passengers are going to buy a ticket—possibly on your airline—and they’ll make that decision based on a host of factors which have little to do with the miles you offer.
+The bulk of passengers are going to buy a ticket—possibly on your airline—and they’ll make that decision based on a host of factors that have little to do with the miles you offer.
 Only 13% of travelers will be influenced by your loyalty program, according to IATA.

 There will be enough flyers to go around anyway.